rgalanakis/robgforpps/_pages/one-city.md

 {% include sectionstart.html alt=1 %}
 <a id="climate"></a>
-# School Policy is Climate Policy
+# One City Climate Policy

-Today’s students are wrestling with a high likelihood of 2C warming by 2050, and the ensuing destruction and instability it will cause.
+Today’s students are wrestling with a high likelihood of 2°C warming by 2050, and the ensuing destruction and instability it will cause.

 School is one of the most important institutions in the lives of families, and PPS needs to do more to fight this existential threat.